About the SCAC

 The Board of Directors consists of two representatives each from the seven geographic areas (Areas 1 through Areas 7) of the SCAC, and two special interest representatives.
 There are also two (2) Ex Officio (non-voting) members.

 - Area 1 -- All of the community within the Nipomo Urban Reserve Line and east of the 101 Freeway.

 - Area 2 -- All of the community within the Nipomo Urban Reserve Line, west of the 101 Freeway, and north of West Tefft.

 - Area 3 -- All of the community within the Nipomo Urban Reserve Line, west of the 101 Freeway, south of West Tefft and east of Orchard.

 - Area 4 -- All of the community within the Nipomo Urban Reserve Line, west of the 101 Freeway, south of West Tefft and west of Orchard.

 Geographic Areas 5-7 are within:

-- Area 5 -- The area north of Black Lake Canyon, west of Pomeroy and south of Los Berros.
+- Area 5 -- Outside the Nipomo Urban Reserve Line, north of Willow Road, west of Pomeroy Road and south of Los Berros Road.

 - Area 7 -- The area east of Pomeroy, north of Los Berros and south of Division.
 No part of Area 7 is within the Urban Reserve Line.